alchimya/iOS-Marquee/README.md

 ![ScreenShot](https://raw.github.com/alchimya/iOS-Marquee/master/screenshots/scroll.jpg)

-When the scrolling view will get to the limit of the right or left side of the grafic context (screen) we have to move it to the opposite side of the scolling direction.
+When the scrolling view will get to the limit of the right or left side of the graphic context (screen) we have to move it to the opposite side of the scolling direction.

 ![ScreenShot](https://raw.github.com/alchimya/iOS-Marquee/master/screenshots/scroll_left.jpg)